Duinrahaic/XSSocket/README.md

 * Send and receive data to the XSOverlay API
 * Events for connection status and data received
 * Enhanced object classes for ease-of-use
-* Support for .Net 5.0 and .Net Standard 2.0
 * Fully supports

 ## Usage